mbakhoff/htmlbasic5/readme.md

 ### X-Frame-Options

-It is possible to place other pages into your own page using the `<iframe>` tag.
+It is possible to show other pages inside your own page using the `<iframe>` tag (like a small embedded browser window).
 One annoying attack is the *clickjacking* attack.
 The attacker will place your page in his page so that your page fills the entire screen.
 Next he will place an invisible layer on your page, but cover up some input fields with his own fields.

 For example, the attacker can show the victim your login page, but the username and password fields are covered up with identical looking fields.
-The user is easily tricked to enter his login information.
+The user is easily tricked into entering his login information in the fake fields.

-The fix is to use the [X-Frame-Options header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) that tells the browser "please don't let this page be placed in a iframe".
+The fix is to use the [X-Frame-Options header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) that tells the browser "please don't let this page be placed in an iframe".
 Add it to your `SecurityHeaderFilter`:
 * header name "X-Frame-Options"
 * header value "DENY"